DWELLING in the Word

 Welcome, fellow readers!

-With much joy we welcome you to the DWELLING in the Word blog, an outreach of Mount Carmel Ministries in Alexandria, Minnesota.
-Together, we are reading through the Bible in about three years.
-We do this because we believe that the Word of God has untold value in our lives, both for now and for eternity.
+Welcome to the DWELLING in the Word blog, a study of a chapter of the Bible a day.
+The Word of God has untold value in our lives, both for now and for eternity.
 As Christ said in Mark 13:31 (NIV) — “Heaven and earth will pass away, but my words will never pass away.”

-So we are treating the Word of God with a serious love — not that we are burdened or dutiful, but with joyful hearts, since the Word teaches us about the One who loves us best.
+So as we read together, we are treating the Word of God with a serious love — not that we are burdened or dutiful, but with joyful hearts, since the Word teaches us about the One who loves us best.
 We will not take the readings in big bites, but slowly, savoring the stories and the people and the events.
-We have no rules, no deadlines, no requirements; we offer this only as invitation to abide in the Lord, and to dwell in his Word.

-Each week we will post five readings for that week, usually about one chapter each.
-The overall plan is to go book-by-book through the Bible, often alternating Old and New Testament books, and interspersing chapters of the Psalms throughout.
-(We begin with the book of Genesis, and then read the Gospel according to Matthew.)
-You can start at any time, in any chapter.
+I post five readings for each week.
+We go book-by-book (usually) through the Bible, often alternating Old and New Testament books, and interspersing chapters of the Psalms throughout.

-In addition to the readings, we list other resources for you which complement the text.
-They may be artwork, or music, or literature, or movies, or humor — meant only to offer you a deeper immersion in the ideas of the Word.
-We hope that the additional resources will lead you to consider more fully and more carefully the Truth that the Bible portrays.
-Frequently we will post reflection questions to help that process along.
+In addition to the readings, I list other resources which complement the text.
+They may be artwork, commentary, music, maps, literature, movies, humor — meant to offer you a deeper immersion in the ideas of the Word.

 Mark Nepo, in his book The Exquisite Risk, writes: